 Enrollment: At the beginning of the 2022-2023 school year, enrollment was 1,005 (PK-5: 369; 6-8: 245; 9-12: 329).
 Of the total, 216 were U.S. citizens, 199 were host-country nationals, and 590 were third-country nationals.

 Facilities: The school is located in Konstancin-Jeziorna on the outskirts of Warsaw.
 The facilities include 10 hectares of land, with more than 56 classrooms, including an early childhood wing.
 There are two computer labs, seven science labs, one design center, five music rooms, five art rooms, a library, three gymnasiums, a full-service cafeteria, a theater-quality auditorium, and a swimming pool.
 All classrooms have wireless access.
 There are also multiple playgrounds, a full track, soccer fields, two softball fields, outdoor tennis courts, a multipurpose sports court, and a LEED-certified (silver level) annex building.

-Special Needs: Download the Special Needs Profile (Special Needs Poland, Warsaw) for this school to learn more about their capability to support students with exceptionalities.
+Special Needs: Download the Special Needs Profile (2023 Special Needs Profile- Warsaw, Poland) for this school to learn more about their capability to support students with exceptionalities.

 This Fact Sheet is intended to provide general information.
 Prospective users of the schools may wish to inquire further of A/OPR/OS or contact the school directly for more specific and up-to-the-minute information.
 Information and statistics are current as of September 2022 and are provided by the school.